Marianne T Stecher

 General method of instruction

 Method of instruction is student-centered and active.
 Lectures and class discussions are also part of the instructional method.
 The presentation of the material and the assignments are inquiry-driven.
-A number of exercises are also specifically designed to foster the development of the skills of research and scholarship.

 Class assignments and grading

 Graduate students in Scandinavian Studies are expected to read the literary texts in the original Danish, Norwegian and Swedish.
+Icelandic and Finnish materials are read in English translations.